Azure-Samples/azure-sql-db-developers-workshop/docs/7-invoke-REST.md

     GO
     ```

-> [!NOTE]
-> The server name in the URL parameter on the next example is functionsdemo.
-Please change this value to align with your server name in your account.
->

 1. To execute the code, **left click the green arrow** on the top right of the query sheet.

     ![A picture of left clicking the green arrow on the top right of the query sheet to execute the T-SQL code](./media/ch7/rest2a.png)